kubermatic/kubermatic/docs/proposals/user-management.md

 It may turn out that the `verb` list for `Admin`, `Owner`, `Editor` is exactly the same in such case we could generate only one `Role` to rule them all.
 Does it mean we don't need more than two Groups ?
 Not necessarly.
 We could say that the `Admin`group is special in a way that allows them to add other users to the `Project`.
-In practice this means that they have write access to an instance of `ProjectGroups`.
 Similarly the `Owner` can be special in a way that would allow them to delete an instance of  `Project`.

 This complexity could be enlosed in `ProjectProvider` and since `RBACGenerator` is parameter driven expressing the above statement will be possible.